Legal Name of District and Date Established

 In 2010, City Council approved the transfer of $2.5 million from the IRP budget category for “Pedestrian System/Streetscape Improvements” and $2.5 million from the “Park Improvements” IRP budget category split equally between improvements at the Duke Energy Center for the Arts and funding needed to complete the new Salvador Dali Museum.
 Pinellas County matched the City’s funding with monies available through the Tourist Development Tax.
 In 2015, the City amended the IRP to add $20 million in budgetary authority to fund public improvements identified in the Downtown Waterfront Master Plan approved in June 2015 for the Pier District.

-Plan amendments approved in 2017 eliminated the “Mixed Use Transportation Facility”, a $14-million project that was first approved in 2005 in order to pay for $10 million in enhancements to the Municipal Pier Project and Downtown Waterfront Master Plan improvements in the Pier District.
+Plan amendments approved in 2017 eliminated the “Mixed Use Transportation Facility”, a $14-million project that was first approved in 2005 in order to pay for up to $10 million in enhancements to the Municipal Pier Project and Downtown Waterfront Master Plan improvements in the Pier District.
 The remaining $4 million was allocated for Downtown Transportation and Parking Improvements throughout the Intown Redevelopment Area.
 The total Intown redevelopment project budget of $117.354 million remained unchanged.

 Table 2.
 Intown CRA Public Improvement Projects (2005 through 2035)